 - Cumbersome for large areas

 To start, string trimmers come in a variety of different versions.
-The more expensive models are the gas powered (2 or 4-cycle engine), and can get rather costly, but these can’t be beat when you have large areas to spruce up or yard to edge.
+The more expensive models are the gas powered (2 or 4-cycle engine), and can get rather costly, but these can’t be beaten when you have large areas to spruce up or yard to edge.

 The more economical versions include the electric corded and battery operated, some running less than $50.
 Both are excellent choices for smaller yards, or for spaces that don’t require a lot of maintenance (or depending on your choice, extension cord reach).

-Electronic versions, however, aren’t typically as powerful as the gas powered models.
+Electronic versions, however, aren’t typically as powerful as the gas-powered models.
 If thick grasses and heavy weed trimming are part of your yard maintenance, you might want to consider spending a little more money to save yourself the trouble of having to take care of the problem spots by hand.

-All varieties are similar in shape and size, and have a straight or curved shaft with a rotating head to which a nylon string attachment is connected.
+All varieties are similar in shape and size and have a straight or curved shaft with a rotating head to which a nylon string attachment is connected.
 The main power is at the opposite end with a handle and hand grips of some sort in between.

 They are made for ease of use, and speaking personally as a woman of only 5’4” stature, I find I have no trouble using one for long periods of time as they are lightweight and not at all bulky.
 The only issue I have had is with the various string line feed housings.
 Most come with a system that feeds the string as you wear it out, and then you have to restring the spool when it’s gone.
 I suggest buying a generic pivot style head as they are much more durable and make restringing easy if your model allows a replacement of the string housing.